Aryaan03/cis6930sp24-assignment1/README.md

 ## Testing

 Testing using pytest & mocking is done to make sure that all the functions are working independently and properly.
 Testing is crucial for early bug detection and maintaining code quality.
 Testing units of code encourages modular, understandable code and integrates seamlessly into continuous integration workflows, boosting integrity.
+The given unittesting code tests various functions related to censoring sensitive information such as names, dates, addresses, and phone numbers in a given text.
 Ultimately, all major functions like test_names, test_dates, test_addresses, test_phone_numbers and more are tested if they are functioning properly.
 For example. test_names verifies if the spacy model is able to identify names in the given text file.

-    1.  test_group
+    1.  `test_censor`
         Purpose:
-            -> This test is checking if the analyze_entities function correctly extracts named entities of type "PERSON" from the provided text.
+        - Tests the `censor` function, which is expected to replace sensitive information in a given text with a block character.
         Steps:
-            -> Create a mock language processing model.
-            -> Create mock entities with names and labels.
+            -> Defines test data including the input text (tempdata), detected entities (Detected), and the expected output after censoring (out).
-            -> Set up the mock model to return the mock entities.
+            -> Invokes the `censor` function with the test data.
-            -> Call analyze_entities with a sample input string.
-            -> Check if the extracted entities match the expected outcome.
+            -> Asserts that the output matches the expected output

-     2. test_read
+     2. `test_CenName`
         Purpose:
-            -> This test checks if the analyze_entities function returns an empty list when given an empty input string.
+        -  Tests the `CenName` function, which is expected to detect names in a given text.
         Steps:
-            -> Call analyze_entities with two empty strings.
-            -> Check if the result is an empty list.
+             -> Mocks the Spacy model using the @patch decorator.
+             -> Defines mock data for the Spacy model to return.
+             -> Sets up test data containing input text (tempdata) and the expected detected names (out).
+             -> Invoke the `CenName` function with the test data.
+             -> Assert that the detected names match the expected output.

-    3. test_input
+    3. `test_CenDate`
         Purpose:
-            -> This test checks if the analyze_entities function returns an empty list when there are no entities in the provided text.
+        - Tests the `CenDate` function, which is expected to detect dates in a given text.
         Steps:
-            -> Call analyze_entities with a text string that does not contain any entities.
-            -> Check if the result is an empty list.
+             -> Mock the Google Cloud NLP API using the @patch decorator.
+             -> Define mock data for the API response.
+             -> Set up test data containing input text (tempdata) and the expected detected dates (out).
+             -> Invoke the `CenDate` function with the test data.
+             -> Assert that the detected dates match the expected output.

-    4. test_censor
+    4. `test_CenLoc`
         Purpose:
-            -> This test checks if the analyze_entities function correctly identifies entities in the provided text.
+        - Tests the `CenLoc` function, which is expected to detect addresses in a given text.
         Steps:
-            -> Call analyze_entities with a text string containing a date.
-            -> Check if the result matches the expected list of entities (in this case, a list containing a date).
+             -> Mock the Google Cloud NLP API using the @patch decorator.
+             -> Define mock data for the API response.
+             -> Set up test data containing input text (tempdata) and the expected detected addresses (out).
+             -> Invoke the `CenLoc` function with the test data.
+             -> Assert that the detected addresses match the expected output.

+    5. `test_CenNum`
+        Purpose:
+        - Tests the CenLoc function, which is expected to detect phone numbers in a given text.
+        Steps:
+              -> Mock the Google Cloud NLP API using the @patch decorator.
+              -> Define mock data for the API response.
+              -> Set up test data containing input text (tempdata) and the expected detected phone numbers (out).
+              -> Invoke the `CenNum` function with the test data.
+              -> Assert that the detected phone numbers match the expected output.

+##### General Classes in test:

+1. `TestCensoringFunctions` class: This is the main test class that inherits from unittest.TestCase.
+It contains several test methods to test different functionalities of the censoring functions.

+2. `MockEntity` class: A mock class to simulate entities detected by Spacy.

+3. `MockResponse` class: A mock class to simulate responses from the Google Cloud NLP API or similar services.

+4. `MockGoogleEntity` class: A mock class to simulate entities returned by the Google Cloud NLP API or similar services.

 ## Bugs and Assumptions

-• Assuming that atleast any one of the flag should be present in the run command. <br>
+• Assuming that atleast any one of the flag should be given in the run command. <br>
 • A large text files or a high volume of data exceeding system memory or processing limits, can lead to performance degradation or application crashes.<br>
 • All the entities are not accurately detected, it leaves some entities according to the model selected.
-• I have used en_core_web_md model as given in assignment descrption.
+• I have used en_core_web_md model as given in assignment description.
 I could have used the large model(en_core_web_md) but it detects some extra data which should not be sensored compared to the Spacy medium English model.<br>
 • Known bug: Some txt files with unsual formatting are not able to parse.<br>
 • It does not check censor names in email addresses. <br>
 • No bugs apart from those mentioned above are known/identified.